 (5) If the proposed amendment affects the use of shared premises in the residential park, notice must be given at least 7 days before the day on which the amendment is to have effect.

+[Regulation 21 amended in Gazette 5 Jul 2011 p.
+2813.]

 Schedule 1 — Periodic on-site home agreement